tejasdhasarali/Unix-Shell-Assistant/README.md

 * The selected page was parsed to find just the required information from the humongous man page information.

-* This exact information is shown to the user.
+* This exact information along with the exact command is shown to the user.

 * The user will also be given an option to leave feedback by giving a thumbs up or down for the result.
 This feedback is incorporated into the Page Ranking Algorithm to improve future results.